UK, Dutch accuse 'pariah state' Russia of hacking chemical watchdog

 The GRU, Britain said, was almost certainly behind the BadRabbit and World Anti-Doping Agency hacking attacks of 2017, the hack of the U.S. Democratic National Committee (DNC) in 2016 and the theft of emails from a UK-based TV station in 2015.

 “The GRU’s actions are reckless and indiscriminate: they try to undermine and interfere in elections in other countries,” said British Foreign Secretary Jeremy Hunt.

-“Our message is clear - together with our allies, we will expose and respond to the GRU’s attempts to undermine international stability,” Hunt said.
+“Our message is clear - together with our allies, we will expose and respond to the GRU’s attempts to undermine international stability.”

-The GRU, now officially known in Russia by a shorter acronym GU, is also the agency Britain has blamed for sending two agents to England to poison former spy Sergei Skripal with a chemical weapon sprayed on his door.
+The GRU, now officially known in Russia by a shorter acronym GU, is also the agency Britain has blamed for sending two men to England to poison former GRU agent Sergei Skripal with a chemical weapon sprayed on his door.

 Skripal, his daughter and a police officer fell seriously ill; a woman later died after her partner found the poison in a discarded perfume bottle.
 Russia says the two men Britain blames for the attack were tourists who twice visited Skripal’s home town for sightseeing during a weekend trip to England, a story Britain says is so far-fetched as to prove Moscow’s culpability.